OpenLiberty/space-rover-mission/README.md

 # Open Liberty Space Rover Mission

 Open Liberty Space Rover Mission is an interactive IoT game designed to showcase microservices with modern Java technologies in a fun way.
 The mission is to guide the Space Rover using hand gestures to its home while visiting planets along the way to gather supplies.
-Make sure to avoid any obstacles (asteroids, black-hole, etc.) in your path. 🚨 Beware of strong winds on Venus and Open Liberty 🚨
+Make sure to avoid any obstacles (asteroids, black-hole, etc.) in your path. 🚨 Beware of extra damage on the Sun! 🚨

 ![Teaser](/images/teaser.jpg)